dianavile/Projects/README.md

 # Projects
 __How to tackle the MemoryGame Project3__ with `project > requirements > plan > code" strategy`

+_Everyone in this country should learn to program a computer, because it teaches you to think._ — Steve Jobs

 - Read the [project rubric](https://review.udacity.com/#!/rubrics/591/view)
 - Understand the game logic: Write the Game Requirements & a TODOLIST with coding steps
 - Research: search resources, add them to TODOLIST